 Born in Richmond, Va., and raised in Charlotte, N.C., Yurachek, and his wife Jennifer have three sons: Ryan, Jake and Brooks.
 Ryan is a former Marshall University football student-athlete and is a graduate assistant on the Razorback Football staff.
-Jake is a redshirt-sophomore football student-athlete at the University of Arkansas.
-Brooks is a sophomore at Fayetteville High School and is a member of the football and boy's basketball teams.
+Ryan and his wife Morgan reside in Fayetteville.
+Jake is a redshirt-junior football student-athlete at the University of Arkansas.
+Brooks is a junior at Fayetteville High School and is a member of the football and boys' basketball teams.